 Use Microsoft Edge when browsing the internet.
 Microsoft Edge includes additional protections that effectively block browser modifiers that can change your browser settings.
 Microsoft Edge also blocks known websites hosting unwanted software using SmartScreen (also used by Internet Explorer).

-Enable Windows Defender AV in Windows 10.
+Enable Windows Defender Antivirus in Windows 10.
 It provides real-time protection against threats and detects and removes known unwanted software.

 Download Microsoft Security Essentials for real-time protection in Windows 7 or Windows Vista.